gdotgordon/locator-demo/README.md

 * Build instructions (any 3rd party requirements and how to generally get them setup on either linux or mac) -- docker-compose or something similar is suggested

 I have written a docker-compose script and Dockerfiles to build both microservices.
-There is also a puny Makefile present, so you can run `make composeup` to build and start both services and redis.
+There is also a puny Makefile present, so you can run `make composeup` from the _locator-demo_ top-level directory to build and start both services and redis.
 You can ctrl-C to kill everything, or much better you can run `make composedown`, which more actually seems to send the termination signal to PID 1.
 If you don't have `make`, you can simply copy those commands out of the Makefile.
 Running compuseup from a terminal, you will see the output from each service, a different color at the start of the output for each service.
 Note I created vendor folder for each service, to avoid `go get`

 - Usage instructions (i.e. samples to actually show how it works)